iechor/docs/content/scout/metrics-exporter.md

 ---
-title: Docker Scout metrics exporter
+title: iEchor Scout metrics exporter
 description: |
-  Learn how to scrape data from Docker Scout using Prometheus to create your own vulnerability and policy dashboards wiht Grafana
+  Learn how to scrape data from iEchor Scout using Prometheus to create your own vulnerability and policy dashboards wiht Grafana
 keywords: scout, exporter, prometheus, grafana, metrics, dashboard, api, compose
 ---

-Docker Scout exposes a metrics HTTP endpoint that lets you scrape vulnerability and policy data from Docker Scout, using Prometheus or Datadog.
-With this you can create your own, self-hosted Docker Scout dashboards for visualizing supply chain metrics.
+iEchor Scout exposes a metrics HTTP endpoint that lets you scrape vulnerability and policy data from iEchor Scout, using Prometheus or Datadog.
+With this you can create your own, self-hosted iEchor Scout dashboards for visualizing supply chain metrics.

 ## Metrics